ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Choosing A Consensus Algorithm

-While the main network uses proof-of-work to secure the blockchain, Geth also supports the the 'clique' proof-of-authority consensus algorithm as an alternative for private networks.
-Clique is strongly recommended for private testnets because it is far less resource-intensive than proof-of-work.
+Ethereum Mainnet uses a proof-of-work (PoW) algorithm called "Ethash" to secure the blockchain, Geth also supports the the 'clique' proof-of-authority (PoA) consensus algorithm as an alternative for private networks.
+Clique is strongly recommended for private testnets because it is far less resource-intensive than PoW.
 Clique is currently used as the consensus algorithm in public testnets such as [Rinkeby](https://www.rinkeby.io) and [Görli](https://goerli.net).
 The key differences between the consensus algorithms available in Geth are:

 #### Ethash

-Geth's proof-of-work algorithm, [Ethhash](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/mining-algorithms/ethash), is a system that allows open participation by anyone willing to dedicate resources to mining.
+Geth's PoW algorithm, [Ethhash](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/mining-algorithms/ethash), is a system that allows open participation by anyone willing to dedicate resources to mining.
 While this is a critical property for a public network, the overall security of the blockchain strictly depends on the total amount of resources used to secure it.
-As such, proof-of-work is a poor choice for private networks with few miners.
+As such, PoW is a poor choice for private networks with few miners.
 The Ethash mining 'difficulty' is adjusted automatically so that new blocks are created approximately 12 seconds apart.
 As more mining resources are deployed on the network, creating a new block becomes harder so that the average block time matches the target block time.

 #### Clique

-Clique consensus is a proof-of-authority system where new blocks can be created by authorized 'signers' only.
+Clique consensus is a PoA system where new blocks can be created by authorized 'signers' only.
 The clique consenus protocol is specified in [EIP-225][clique-eip].
 The initial set of authorized signers is configured in the genesis block.
 Signers can be authorized and de-authorized using a voting mechanism, thus allowing the set of signers to change while the blockchain operates.
 Clique can be configured to target any block time (within reasonable limits) since it isn't tied to the difficulty adjustment.